Ashwin-S-Nambiar/ashlog/content/projects/MovieVault.md

 - **Clear Call to Actions**: buttons for adding/removing from watchlist are prominent.

 ## Challenges & Learnings
-- Integrating and handling rate-limited requests from the OMDb API.
+- Integrating and handling rate-limited requests from the TMDB API.
 - Managing watchlist persistence within local state without backend support.
 - Designing intuitive navigation between multiple views using React Router.
 - Balancing simplicity of Tailwind utility classes with maintainable styling.